Mikeblanchard/Covid_Project/README.md

 #### Description of preliminary feature engineering and preliminary feature selection, including the decision-making process:

-For our primary analysis, we will be using a supervised machine learning model on the Food Supply Quantity Data.
-The features for this analysis were chosen to answer the following question:
+For our Machine Leaning Model, we will be using a supervised machine learning model on a merged DataFrame containing data from both the Food_Supply_Quantity_kcal_Data.csv, containing food supply data per country, and the Deaths.csv, countaining population data per country.

+##### Preliminary Feature Engineering

+ The target variable that we have selected is "Total Deaths Per Million".
+ Since this variable is continuous, we used that Pandas .cut() function to bucket bucketed it into three possible outcomes for the features to predictm -

    - _Is there a relationship between obesity and deaths relating to Covid-19?_